6thfdwp/learning-thoughts/notes/webpack.md

 - Custom each home site page title / meta head
   For public server rendered pages, how to share single doc layout passing title/meta from different page component
-  Use react-helmet
+  ~~Use react-helmet~~
+  Still use old HomeLayout and staticsite router for server rendering`

 - Client side routing for home site pages or not?

 > Update

 - Move `homesite` in the client folders, add `main.js` and `Routes.js`
-  - Routes.js to define render props to wrap PageComponent
+  - Routes.js to define render props to wrap PageComponent for client side mounting
   - main.js need other legacy script
 - Move `<RequestForm />` into each page component
   - Julbord and Fotografiska need extra pageName